-- Remove the barriers to learning that our disadvantaged pupils face such as poverty, background and family circumstance. - Narrow the attainment gap between disadvantaged and non-disadvantaged pupils - Remove the barriers which lead to poor attendance, particularly persistent absenteeism (below 90%) - Enable our pupils to look after their social and emotional wellbeing and to develop resilience - Adopt a whole school approach in which all staff have high expectations and take responsibility for all pupils, particularly those whom are disadvantaged.
+- Remove the barriers to learning that our disadvantaged pupils face such as poverty, background and family circumstance. - Narrow the attainment gap between disadvantaged and non-disadvantaged pupils - Remove the barriers which lead to poor attendance, particularly persistent absenteeism (below 90%) - Ensure all pupils are able to read fluently and with good understanding to enable them to access the curriculum and learning opportunities afforded to them. - Enable our pupils to look after their social and emotional wellbeing and to develop resilience - Adopt a whole school approach in which all staff have high expectations and take responsibility for all pupils, particularly those whom are disadvantaged.